 The Company's cash and cash equivalents are held in large financial institutions, located in both Canada and Mexico.
 Cash equivalents mature at less than ninety days during the twelve months following the statement of financial position date.
-The Company's excise tax included in accounts receivable and prepaid expenses consists primarily of sales tax due from the federal government of Canada.
+The Company's accounts receivable consist of amounts due from related parties which were subsequently collected.